greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/runway_1_1.md

 ---

-title: "Runway"
+title: Runway
-description: "Runway is GitLab's internal Platform as a Service, which aims to enable teams to deploy and run their services quickly and safely."
+description: Runway is GitLab's internal Platform as a Service, which aims to enable teams to deploy and run their services quickly and safely.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/runway_1_1/
+linkTitle: Runway
+type: docs
 ---

 ## What is Runway?